-- If the resident prefers that their visiting persons not wear a mask, it can be removed when visiting in resident rooms or other private areas of the building, or while eating/drinking. - Masks can be removed in shared rooms as long as all roommates (or their designate) agree AND 2 metres distance can be maintained from the other resident(s) and any other visiting person(s) in the room. - It is recommended that those who have not yet had the opportunity to be fully vaccinated wear their mask at all times and in all areas of the building (i.e. it is recommended that visiting persons who are not fully vaccinated wear their mask even in resident rooms/private areas).
+- If the resident prefers that their visiting persons not wear a mask, it can be removed when visiting in resident rooms or other private areas of the building, or while eating/drinking. - Masks can be removed in shared rooms as long as 2 metres distance can be maintained from the other resident(s) and any other visiting person(s) in the room. - It is recommended that those who have not yet had the opportunity to be fully vaccinated wear their mask at all times and in all areas of the building (i.e. it is recommended that visiting persons who are not fully vaccinated wear their mask even in resident rooms/private areas).